Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Antimicrobial therapy

+The specific pathogen that causes a given case of nosocomial pneumonia usually is unknown.
+Therefore, empiric antimicrobial therapy is the only practical approach.
+These regimens should be based on the local profile of organisms associated with hospital-acquired pneumonia (HAP) and their antibiotic sensitivities.[29]
 Traditionally, nosocomial pneumonias have been treated for 7-14 days.
-However, ventilator-associated pneumonia (VAP) (except due to nonfermenting gram-negative rods [eg, P aeruginosa]) can be successfully treated in 7 days).
+However, ventilator-associated pneumonia (VAP) (except due to nonfermenting gram-negative rods [eg, P aeruginosa]) can be successfully treated in 7 days.
 If the patient receives appropriate antimicrobial therapy for 2 weeks and does not respond (ie, improved infiltrates findings on chest radiograph), initiate a diagnostic workup to detect nonbacterial infections (eg, herpesvirus type 1 [HSV-1] pneumonitis) or noninfectious disease mimics (eg, bronchogenic carcinomas).

 Initial and definitive treatment of hospital-acquired pneumonia

-Double coverage against P aeruginosa should be provided in the empiric treatment of individuals with HAP who are likely to have Pseudomonas and other gram-negative infections or who are at a high risk of mortality (need for ventilatory support and/or septic shock).
-For all other cases, single coverage of P aeruginosa is indicated.[11]
+Double coverage against P aeruginosa should be provided in the empiric treatment of individuals with HAP who are likely to have Pseudomonas and other gram-negative infections or who are at a high risk for mortality (need for ventilatory support and/or septic shock).
+For all other cases, single coverage of P aeruginosa is indicated.[18]

 Initial and definitive treatment of ventilator-associated pneumonia